sarn1/example-aspnet-mvc/ComicBookGallery/README.md

 - `ViewBag` is an object built into MVC that allows you to pass data from a controller to a view.
 See **Controller/ComicBooksController.cs**
 - Using a dynamic type like `ViewBag` you don't get intellisense in the view when developing using Razor.
 - ViewBag variables are not case-sensitive.

+### Add Third Party Files ###
+- Once you add it in the root of the project, you'll need to click on the [Show All Files](https://www.google.com/url?sa=i&rct=j&q=&esrc=s&source=images&cd=&cad=rja&uact=8&ved=0ahUKEwjvn9X558HYAhUvYt8KHXnrBUkQjRwIBw&url=http%3A%2F%2Fwww.global-webnet.com%2Fblog%2Fpost%2F2012%2F08%2F21%2FCpp-WhereAreFolders-Filters.aspx&psig=AOvVaw11JibuGpt8y1jSgXByPHSd&ust=1515275683427298) icon to see it in Visual Studios
+-